Arrow-YB/listing-docs/.github/ISSUE_TEMPLATE/list-your-protocol-on-yieldbay.md

 ---
 name: List your protocol on YieldBay
 about: Provide protocols a template to get their farms listed on list.yieldbay.io
-title: "[Protocol listing template]"
+title: "[Name of protocol]"
-labels: ''
+labels: protocol integration
 assignees: Arrow-YB

 ---

 # Integration template for protocols with YieldBay

-## Enter the Name of the protocol

 ## Enter the Number of farms on the protocol